pmcabrales/kafka-workshop/README.md

 ## Step 1 - Start Kafka cluster

-Start the kafka cluster and the two DDBB.
+Start the kafka cluster and the postgreSQL.
 Go to docker-compose directory and execute the command:

 > docker-compose up -d